 Making this tahini kale salad is very simple, and has just a few steps:

-Massage the kale.
-Add the kale to a large bowl, then pour on the olive oil and salt.
-Massage between your fingers for a minute or so.
-It will soften and wilt (image 2).
+After removing the hard stems from the kale, chop finely then pour on olive oil and salt.
+Massage the kale between your fingers for a minute or so to soften (image 1).

-Toast the seeds.
-Add the pumpkin and sesame seeds to a dry pan and heat on low for 4-5 minutes until they very slightly brown (image 3).
+Add the pumpkin and sesame seeds to a dry pan and heat on low for 4-5 minutes until they very slightly brown (image 2).
 The pumpkin seeds may also start to pop.
 Stir occasionally to prevent any burning.

-Make the tahini dressing.
-Combine all the ingredients for the dressing and whisk or stir until it forms a creamy dressing (image 4).
+Combine all the ingredients for the dressing and whisk or stir until it forms a creamy dressing (image 3).

 Assemble the salad.
 Combine the kale, apple and seeds and then stir through the dressing so it is all coated.
 Serve immediately and enjoy!